ossa-b/EasyMainMenuMusic/README.md

 This simple system will make your main menu have music and you can control it very easily.

 # Controls
 This system works with a randomly generated number.
 You will have to adjust some values if you want to add more music.
 In this demostration, we have **7** songs.
-So, we will have to adjust this values: `dadsa`
+So, we will have to adjust this values: `System.Random(1,8)`